alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 -   Winter 23 - numberOfRowsEdited now outputs the correct value
 -   Winter 23 - Fixed datetime columns not displaying any values
 -   Test Class fix for ers_DatatableController
+-   Multiple date field edits will no longer clear the edited rows output when the bottom bar is suppressed

 ## 07/09/22 -  Eric Smith -     Version 4.0.8
 **Bug Fixes:**